The True Cost of Free Digital Signage Software

 Built to Grow With You

-Whether you’re managing five displays or five hundred, paid platforms are built for scale.
+Whether you need to manage multiple displays or five hundred endpoints, paid platforms are built for scale.
 You can add users, screens, features, or integrations as your needs evolve.
 Most offer modular pricing, so you’re only paying for what you’re actually using.

 Real Support When You Need It